Honorary Members

 Honorary Members of NJPA

-These individuals have gone above and beyond in their contributions to this association and to the polygraph profession as a whole, and we honor and thank them.
+These individuals have gone far above and beyond in their contributions to this association and to the polygraph profession as a whole, and we honor and thank them.

 Dr. David Raskin